snowdrop/k8s-infra/ansible/playbook/README.md

 ### Updating and retrieving the inventory

-As comented before, Ansible host information is obtained from `passwordstore`.
+As commented before, Ansible host information is obtained from `passwordstore`.

 Because a host can already be defined, prior to execute host creation check that the host doesn't exist already in our inventory.